Grow with us

 In 2009 Hope Seeds hosted two phenomenal women as apprentices for a 6-month hands-on learning experience.
 Colleen Prentice of Three-Fathom Harbour, NS and Carolyn Cismoski of Davis, CA planned, planted, dug, picked, scratched, saved, sold and studied way beyond our highest expectations.
 In 2010, WWOOFers were the mainstay of our additional farm labour during this year of transition to the new farm in Belleisle, NS.
 Kate O'Brien of Mount Shasta, CA started her apprenticeship in April 2011, jumping in to seed potato shipping, seedling starts and crop planning.
 Kate brought a year of market farming experience with her, and added organic seed production to her skills as a result of her apprenticeship here.
 What made these three gals successful apprentices?
 Their self-directed learning, patience, tenacity and passion for living an agricultural life.

-Hope Seeds is offering two apprenticeship opportunities in 2012.
 We're looking forward to working with people who are genuinely interested and curious, hard working and ready to learn.
 Organic seed production is the foundation of what we do at Hope Seeds, and apprentices will be integrated into our seasonal tasks.
 We continue to settle in to new ground in Belleisle, and projects to revive this old farmstead are plentiful.
-Apprentices may have the opportunity to help with: fencing, clearing paddocks, lean-to construction, building a greenhouse, chicken tractors, breaking ground and soil building, workdays on friend's farms, food preservation and more.
+Apprentices may have the opportunity to help with: fencing, clearing paddocks, lean-to construction, breaking ground and soil building, workdays on friend's farms, food preservation and more.